AlanRynne/MPDA-PythonProgramming-2020/docs/pythonChrismasExercises.md

 ## Step 2 - Create Perpendicular Frames

-> Try to introduce a small rotation on each plane so that the structure has the specified ammount of `turns`.

 There is a handy function for this, `curve.PerpendicularFrameAt(t)`, but be careful as it returns a _tupple_ `(bool,Plane)`.
 The first item is a boolean specifying if the operation was successful.
 The second item will be the resulting plane.

+> Try to introduce a small rotation on each plane so that the structure has the specified ammount of `turns`.
+> If you have a Plane in a variable called `plane`, you can rotate it around an axis using `plane.Rotate(angle,axisVector)`.
+If you want to rotate it around itself, you should use the plane's `ZAxis`.

 ![](assets/img/christmas-exercises/toyo-itto-shell-planes.png)